Miracleman: Apocrypha: Creation

 As well as the commercial benefit of another title based on Eclipse's most popular character, a key motivation for the series was the number of comics creators who were expressing interest in working on Miracleman.
 As Gaiman and Buckingham had three six-issue arcs planned for the main title they decided on the Apocrypha format to make use of this enthusiasm without derailing their plans, with Gaiman stating he "loved the idea doing a book of imaginary stories".
 They produced 10 pages of framing material which bookended each of the three issues.
-Buckingham also produced covers for the series; the cover to Miracleman: Apocrypha #2 was a direct homage to John Byrne and Dick Giordano's cover for The Man of Steel #1, while that of the third issue is based on that of Marvel Comics' Fantastic Four #5 by Jack Kirby, featuring near-identical dialogue.
+Buckingham also produced covers for the series; the cover to Miracleman: Apocrypha #2 was a direct homage to John Byrne's cover for The Man of Steel #1, while that of the third issue is based on that of Marvel Comics' Fantastic Four #5 by Jack Kirby, featuring near-identical dialogue.
 Each story in the anthology was between six and ten pages long.
+Art Adams was originally announced as a contributor but ultimately did not work on the series.